ShTuran/cybersecurity-projects/Offensive/CTFs/HTB-Lame.md

 I searched on metasploit and run it, but it was not successful.

+And logged in to ftp server as anonymous user, but it was empty.

 Next up, I found vulnerability realated to Samba

 ![image](https://github.com/user-attachments/assets/a71be3ce-99b5-481d-9112-e5b201d67360)